-Use these fun editable crayon name puzzles to work on name recognition and a variety of literacy activities with your kids.
+Use these fun editable crayon name puzzles to work on name recognition and to teach kids to spell their names.

 We all know that young kids LOVE themselves.
-That’s why name activities are such a motivating way to introduce letters and sounds to kids.
-These crayon name puzzles are a fun way to help your kids learn to spell their names, learn to recognize their names and learn alphabet knowledge.
+That’s why name activities for preschool kids are such a motivating way to introduce letters and sounds.
+These crayon name puzzles are a fun way to help your kids learn to spell their names, learn to recognize their names, and learn alphabet knowledge.

 The following are included in the Crayon Name Puzzle resource